pinterest/secor/DESIGN.md

 ## Design overview

-Secor is a distributed [Kafka] *consumer*.
+Pinterest Secor is a distributed [Kafka] *consumer*.
 Individual consumers are divided into *groups*.
 For every partition (of a [Kafka] topic) there is exactly one consumer in each group processing messages posted to that partition.
 You may think of a group as an application implementing a specific message filtering and/or conversion logic.

 In the initial implementation, there are two groups, the backup group, and the partition group.
 The *backup* group simply persists all messages on [S3] in the format they are received by [Kafka].
 It does not look into message content.
 The *partition* group parses each message to extract application-defined partition names.
 Messages are then grouped and stored in a directory structure arranged according to those names.
 The name "partition" is a bit overloaded as it is used to describe both the numeric Kafka topic partition as well as an arbitrary string derived from the message content.
 To disambiguate those two, while talking about the former we will always explicitly call it *Kafka partition*.